jason-kerney/joyeuse/bin/types.md

 This is the name of the type that represents an array of non-duplicate items.

 #### typeNames-ip4-format ####
-This is the name of the type represeting a string formatted as an IP4 address.
+This is the name of the type representing a string formatted as an IP4 address.

 #### typeNames-knex-clients ####
-This is the name of the type for a string field that is resticted to the list of [Knex](http://knexjs.org/) supported clients.
+This is the name of the type for a string field that is restricted to the list of [Knex](http://knexjs.org/) supported clients.

 #### typeNames-knex-knexConstructorParam ####
 This is the name of the type that is used to construct [Knex](http://knexjs.org/) and also used to construct the [Joyeuse Factory](joyeuse.md#getfactory).